giusalfieri/IPA_Project/ucasML_package/README.md

 > [!WARNING]
-> Despite all the following commands have been alredy tested, everything you do is "**at your own risk**".
+> Despite all the following commands have been already tested, everything you do is "**at your own risk**".

 ➡️  **Clone the Repository** ⬅️